relativitydev/relativity-trace-documentation/docs/administrator_guide/setup/getting_started.md

    > **NOTE** Using the Relativity Applications tab from within a workspace to install Trace is NOT recommended.
 Always install Trace from the Application Library.

 3. Wait until application Status switches to `Installed` in the target workspaces ![](../../media/administrator_guide/cada62f5fd9156449b21a32c2a9e34f2.png)

 4. Create Trace agents

-   > Trace agents are Resource Pool aware.
+   > **NOTE**: Trace agents are Resource Pool aware.
 A single resource pool supports only one `Trace Manager Agent` and an unlimited number of `Trace Worker Agents`

    1. Trace Manager Agent
        1. Agent Type = `Trace Manager Agent`